aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 1. On the **az140-21-hp1_Autoscale_Scheduler** blade, in the vertical menu on the left side, in the **Development Tools** section, select **Logic app designer**.
 1. On the designer pane, click the rectangle labeled **Recurrence** and note that you can use it to control frequency in which the need for autoscaling is evaluated.

-### Exercise 2: Verify and review autoscaling of Azure Virtual Desktop session hosts
+### Exercise 2: Verify and review autoscaling of Azure Virtual Desktop session hosts (Read-Only)

 The main tasks for this exercise are as follows: